|Name||Earl Buss Bayou DeView WMA|

 The Thompson and Oliver tracts were developed specifically as wintering waterfowl areas.
 Fall squirrel hunting is also a heavily used resource.
 The squirrel population tends to cycle with acorn abuncance in the bottomland hardwoods of the area.
 The area supports a healthy deer population.
 Hunting has been limited to archery in recent years due to the small size of the area.
 Trophy-class bucks are taken on and around Bayou DeView area every hunting season.

 Waterfowl management is emphasized on the Thompson and South Oliver tracts.
-Unfortunately, flooding of the South Oliver impoundment is not always possible by the beginning of duck season because of the lack of rainfall in early fall.
+Flooding of these impoundments is not always possible by the beginning of duck season because of the lack of rainfall in early fall.
 Some management practices include water level manipulation, beaver population control, specialized plantings of small grain crops and legumes and forestry management.
 Selective thinning of trees has improved forest health and increased habitat diversity for a wide variety of species.

 |Recreation Other Than Hunting|